 (iii) restricted stock unit awards.
 An award of restricted stock or of a restricted stock unit may be subject to specified performance measures for the applicable restriction period.
 Shares of restricted stock and restricted stock units will be non-transferable.
 Shares of restricted stock and restricted stock units other than those issued as payment of all or a portion of non-employee directors' retainers will be subject to forfeiture if the holder does not remain continuously in the employment of the company during the restriction period and, if the restricted stock or restricted stock unit is subject to performance measures, if the performance measures are not attained during the restriction period.
 However, unless otherwise set forth in the award agreement, upon a termination of employment by reason of retirement on or after age 55 (with a minimum of ten years of employment with or service to the company), disability, death or for any reason within two years following a change in control or under other circumstances as the Committee deems appropriate, will result in the restricted stock or restricted stock units becoming vested in such amount as the Committee determines to be appropriate.
 Unless otherwise set forth in the award agreement, in the event of termination of employment for any other reason, the portion of a restricted stock award or restricted stock unit award which is then subject to a restriction period will be forfeited and canceled by the company.
-Unless otherwise set forth in the award agreement, the holder of a restricted stock award will have all of the rights as a stockholder of the company, including the right to vote and receive dividends with respect to the shares of common stock subject to the award, except that the Committee may grant dividend equivalents with respect to the shares of common stock subject to the award,
+Unless otherwise set forth in the award agreement, the holder of a restricted stock award will have all of the rights as a stockholder of the company, including the right to vote and receive dividends with respect to the shares of common stock subject to the award.
+Prior to settlement, the holder of a restricted stock unit award will have no rights as a stockholder of the company with respect to the shares of common stock subject to the award.